Congressional District # 16

 Success StoryThe relocation of the lubricant manufacturer to the site has documented the success of re-using the site while the operation and maintenance of the remedy is ongoing.

 Community InvolvementIEPA conducted routine meetings with interested stakeholders at the regularly scheduled Village Board meetings in Rockton during the remedy selection process and the community was formally provided an opportunity to comment on the proposed remedy.
 Prior to the lubricant manufacturer relocating to the site, U.S. EPA and IEPA met frequently with company officials and government representatives from the Village of Rockton and Winnebago County.
-After the construction of the remedy, there has been little to no community interest in the site beyond those residents included in the annual monitoring program.
+Additionally in March 2013, the community was notified that IEPA and EPA were conducting a review of the implemented remedy.
+No comments were received from the community expressing concerns regarding the protectiveness of the remedy.
+In general after the construction of the remedy, there has been little to no community interest in the site beyond those residents included in the annual monitoring program.

 Property ReuseIn 2008, a manufacturer of lubricants relocated some of its distribution and field support operations to the Site and in doing so, has significantly upgraded the facility.
 The remedy requires operation and maintenance of groundwater extraction wells and an air stripper until the groundwater has met the cleanup goals.